benmurden/Transpositron/README.md

 bower install
 ```

-You may also need Gulp installed globally.
+You may also need the Gulp CLI installed globally.

-`npm install -g gulp`
+`npm install -g gulp-cli`

 Then run the Gulp command.